guillempascual/FastFoodBundle/README.md

 3. **Managing products** Manager keeps the list of products updated - FINISHED

 ##ticket/list
-List all the tickets, and also allows to create new ones as well as delete them
+Lists all the tickets, and also allows to create new ones as well as delete them

 ##ticket/new
-Create a new ticket, allowing to add as many lines as necessary
+Creates a new ticket, allowing to add as many lines as necessary

 ##ticket/delete
-Delete a ticket
+Deletes a ticket

 ##product/list
-List all the products, and also allows to create new ones as well as delete them
+Lists all the products, and also allows to create new ones as well as delete them

 ##product/new
-Create a new product
+Creates a new product

 ##product/edit
-Edit a product
+Edits a product

 ##product/delete
-Delete a product
+Deletes a product